 If you offer something for free or with a huge discount, you should state what you want in return.
 Consumers should be aware of what you want from them and how they can get the particular item or a service, let's say, for free.
 For example, if you offer free shipping, state that users should order goods for a total cost of more than $50.
 Don't place a huge sentence saying you're offering free shipping without placing the conditions.
 It will be a huge risk to your reputation if the user finds out about the total price condition right before placing the order.

 Each ethical advertising should be transparent and understandable for every consumer.
-Even when other people, i.e., influencers, represent your brand, you should be sure that they won't place you in a bad light or anything like that.
+Even when other people, i.e., influencers, represent your brand, you should be sure that they won't place you in a bad light.

 There are specific general laws that are not just a question of ethics but a question of following the general law.
 You can't promote drugs and alcohol as it might harm the health of many.
 It is also important to learn which products and services you can't promote among a younger audience.
 The advertising regulations are a lot stricter when it comes to kids' marketing.

 Ethical Advertising Concerns